alelx-09/youclipz-information/README.md

 All of the tools use tkinter

 The main UI contains all of the projects mentioned below.
-This program is designed to easily record and edit videos easily
+This program is designed to easily record and edit videos

 main UI features
 - screen + video recorder\ video recording \ screen recorder\ screencasting